adityasaky/in-toto-sbom-demo/README.md

 ```

 The script generates a JSON file called `jfrog-xray-report.json` in the reports
-folder in the project root.
+folder in the repository root.
 The step generates signed link metadata in the
-xray folder, which we copy to the metadata folder in the project root.
+xray folder, which we move to the metadata folder in the repository root.

 ```bash
 mv target-jfrog-xray.8cf1c499.link ../metadata_target/